 Mechanical fuel injection systems

-In the year of 1927 Bosch brought the first mechanical hydraulic fuel injection system for truck diesel engines.
+In the year of 1927 Bosch brought the first mechanical fuel injection system for truck diesel engines.
 This made diesel engines familiar among people.
-In 1932 the complete fuel system consisting of nozzle holder assembly, nozzle, filter system was introduced.
+In 1932 the complete fuel system consisting of nozzle holder assembly, nozzle, and filter system was introduced.

 Jerk pump injection system

 The jerk pump controlled system has a single reciprocating type pump for each fuel injection.
 The pump is separately mounted on the engine block.
 The pump is driven by an accessory shaft.
 The pump plunger has a constant stroke with a variable effective stroke.
 The injector is connected to the pump by suitable tubing.

 The injector is opened by lifting the needle valve automatically by fuel pressure.
 When the fuel pressure in the system falls below a certain value, the spring loaded injector needle valve terminates fuel injection.

 Multi cylinder in line pump unit is produced by a number of manufacturers under license from ROBERT BOSCH Company of Germany.
 It is characterised by having one pump with a delivery valve and a injector for each cylinder in the engine.

 There are several types of distributors fuel injection system.
 One type provides a high pressure metering pump with a distributor which delivers fuel to the various cylinders.
 Another design provides a low pressure metering and distributor.
 High pressure needed for injection is provided by the injection nozzles which are cam operated.

 In these systems, the metered fuel is directed to the proper cylinder by the rotating distributor with drilled passage ways.
 The distributor is driven by the camshaft of the engine.